g0morra/wp-file-upload/readme.txt

 == Changelog ==

+= 2.5.4 =
+* mitigated issue with "Session failed" errors appearing randomly in websites
+* fixed bug not applying %filename% variable inside redirect link
+* fixed bug not applying new filename, which has been modified with wfu_before_file_upload filter, in email notifications and redirects
+* fixed bug where when 2 big files were uploaded at the same time and one failed due to failed chunk, then the progress bar would not go to 100% and the file would not be shown as cancelled

 = 2.5.3 =
 * fixed bug not allowing redirection to work
 * fixed bug that was including failed files in email notifications on certain occasions